 This pane lists the volumes in the volume database located on the current media server (or SAN media server).
-The following tables describe the columns in the various volume lists.

 ▼ To manage the lists in the Volumes Pane

 - 1. The Edit menu has commands for finding items and is useful if you are managing many volumes. - 2.
 You can also use View > Column Layout to rearrange or hide specific columns in the Volumes pane.
 Some of the columns are hidden initially by default.